joellegross/exit-poll-analysis/README.md

 ##  Bonus: Visualization Dashboard
 - Dynamic visualizations of exit poll responses
-- Filter by year, state, party, and exit poll question
+- Filter by year, state, primary, party, and exit poll question
-- Includes vote share estimates for all 50 states via MRP
 - Powered by historical data from 1998–2024
 - Replication code for the dashboard can be found on this [github page](https://github.com/joellegross/exit-poll-dashboard).